south1992/LCN2G/README.md

 ### Gene Nutrition Visualization

-Finally, the nutrition geometry framework(NGF) is done in this part.
+Finally, the nutrition geometry framework (NGF)[2] is done in this part.

 ![NGF](/img/fig4.png)

-The first parameter here are used for choose gene or cluster of gene.
-If a gene is used, the result will be NGF of the gene or if a cluster choosed, NGFs of mean, variance, eigen-gene and a presentitive gene will visualize.
+The first parameter here are used for the chosen gene ("gene name") or cluster of genes ("cluster").
+If "gene name" is chosen, the result will be NGF of the gene input in "z-axis(gene):".
+If "cluster" is chosen, NGFs of four representitive features (mean, variance, eigen-gene and a presentitive gene) of the cluster selected in "z-axis(cluster):".

-For LC-Test of the relationship between selected gene/cluster, the candidate nutrition variables can be choosed in the second panel.
+For LC-Test of the relationship between selected gene/cluster, the candidate nutrition variables can be chosen in the second panel.
 Click analysis in this panel, the combination with smallest LC-Statistic will show in the output panel.

-The final parameter are used to visualize the NGF with selected xaxis and yaxis.
+The final parameter are used to visualize the NGF with selected x-axis and y-axis.
 Output panel will show the resulting NGF.

 ## Contact us
 If you have any enquiries, especially about performing LC-N2G on your own data, then please contact xiangnan.xu@sydney.edu.au You can also open an issue on GitHub.